Robert Porter (Northern Ireland politician)

-Sir Robert Wilson Porter, PC (NI), QC (23 December 1923 – 25 May 2014) was a Northern Irish politician, barrister and judge.
-He served as a pilot in the Royal Air Force during World War II and was later an officer in the Territorial Army.
+The Rt.
+Hon.
+Sir Robert Wilson Porter, PC (NI), QC (23 December 1923 – 25 May 2014), was a Northern Irish politician, barrister and judge.
+He served as a pilot in the Royal Air Force during the Second World War and was later an officer in the Territorial Army.

 Early life

-Porter was born on 23 December 1923 in Derry, Northern Ireland, to Joseph Wilson Porter, and his wife Letitia Porter.
+Porter was born on 23 December 1923 in Derry, Northern Ireland, to Joseph Wilson Porter and his wife, Letitia Porter.
 Always known by his nickname Beezer, Porter was educated at Foyle College, a state grammar school in Derry.
 He studied law at Queen's University Belfast which was interrupted by his military service during World War II.
 He returned to his studies in 1946 and graduated in 1949 Bachelor of Laws (LLB).

 Career

 Military service

-In 1943, he joined the Royal Air Force Volunteer Reserve, and serving until 1946.
-He was posted to South Africa where he trained and qualified as a pilot.
+In 1943, he joined the Royal Air Force Volunteer Reserve, and served until 1946.
+He was posted to the Union of South Africa, where he trained and qualified as a pilot.
 He reached the rank of flight sergeant while serving with the other ranks.
 On 11 February 1945, he was commissioned into the Royal Air Force Volunteer Reserve as a pilot officer on probation.
 On 11 August 1945, he was promoted to flying officer (war substantive).

 From 1950 to 1956, he served with the British Army.
 On 20 November 1950, he joined the Royal Regiment of Artillery, Territorial Army as a second lieutenant with seniority from 18 March 1947.
 He was later promoted to lieutenant, back dated to 20 November 1950.
 On 21 March 1952, he was promoted to captain.
 On 16 October 1956, he transferred to the Territorial Army reserve of Officers, thereby ending his military service.